XSEDE/accessusage/GETTING_STARTED.md

 $ groups
 cyoun wheel apache vboxsf accessusage

-# If you can't see the "xdusage" group in the group list for your current user,
+# If you can't see the "accessusage" group in the group list for your current user,
 # run the commandline below for the change to take effect.
 # As the other way, you would need to log in again.
 $ su - $USER